switcherapi/switcher-management/src/assets/documentation/libjava.md

 </br>

 ##### - Context properties
-The context map properties contains all information regarding connectivity and settings strategies.
+The context map properties stores all information regarding connectivity and strategy settings.
 These constants can be accessed using *SwitcherContextParam*.

 - URL: Endpoint of your Swither-API - e.g. https://switcher-load-balance.herokuapp.com.
 - APIKEY: Switcher-API key generated after creating a domain.